Facts About Goats

 The goats at Hay Dairies belong to the family of goats known as Dairy Goats, which are domesticated and kept for milk production.
 They are generally not sold for consumption.
 Some of the common dairy goat breeds that can be found in the world are Alpine, Nubian, Saanen and Toggenburg.
 The goats at Hay Dairies are not pure breeds because they have been cross bred over the years.

 Goats in Hay Dairies are kept off the ground to prevent them from catching diseases or being infested with parasites.
-The goats are fed a special maze (corn) feed and hay twice a day.
+The goats in Hay Dairies are fed with Alfalfa Hay from United States which is high in protein, minerals and is free from Genetically Modified Organism (GMO).
 Water is dispensed through the nipple-system so that it will be clean and not soiled by the animal feed.
-Salt licks are installed above the pens.
-Their hooves are trimmed every two months.
+Salt licks are installed in the pens for mineral supplements.
+Their hooves are trimmed regularly.
 The farmers have to keep away snakes, rats, birds and other pests that may be dangerous to the animals.
 Goats cannot tolerate dampness and poor ventilation and will become sick in such conditions.

 Goats here can breed when they reach eight months old.
 Each doe normally gives birth to two kids (1 male and 1 female) after a five-month pregnancy.
 At birth, the babies are removed, cleaned and dried and the umbilical cord disinfected.
 Colostrum – the enriched milk from the mother, is hand fed to the kids within the first two hours of birth.
 From then, they are hand and bottle-fed for up to three months.
 De-horning, a fast and almost painless process, takes place within 10 days of birth.
 The kids are tattooed on the ear with a number for identification purposes.
 They are then put into a nursery.
 At one month old, they are separated by gender into different pens.